-Get Your CV’s Personal Profile Right So Recruiters Read the Rest
+Get Your Personal Profile Right So Recruiters Read the Rest

-A personal profile is a short, sharp paragraph that sits at the top of your CV and introduces you to the recruiter.
-Between 50 and 200 words, these paragraphs give you an opportunity to describe your skills and strengths, what you could bring to the job, and why you’re perfect for the role.
+A personal profile is a short, sharp paragraph that sits at the top of your CV and is your opportunity to describe why you’re perfect for the job.

-Creating an effective personal profile is key to job-hunting success.
-Our CV builder is here to help you, making it quick and easy to build a job-winning personal profile.
+Creating an effective personal profile is a key part of your career success.
+Our tips and CV builder make it quick and easy.

-A good personal profile plays a key role in making your CV successful.
-It captures what you have to offer the recruiter in a short but high impact format, and sets the tone for the rest of your CV.
+An excellent personal profile, also known as a personal statement, plays a key role in making your CV successful.
+It captures what you have to offer in 50-200 words, connects to your cover letter, and sets the tone for the rest of your CV.